 The Chilean goalkeeper signed a four-year deal at the Etihad Stadium as he swapped Barcelona for City and brought a wealth of experience, having lifted back to back La Liga titles and two Copa Americas.

 Born on Viluco, Bravo’s career began with Chile’s most successful club, Colo-Colo, after his father noticed his talent and drove him to the club’s training ground.

 Striker was the position of choice for the young Bravo, and he had short stings in midfield and defence before he was asked to play in goal for the club’s ‘Cadete’ team.

 He flourished in his new position and went on to play 123 times between 2002 and 2006.

 On the recommendation of City goalkeeper coach, Xabier Mancisidor, he was signed by Real Sociedad, where he played for eight years, clocking up 237 starts and scoring one goal against Gimnastic in 2010.

-He moved to Barcelona in 2014 and has won eight different title in just two years with the Catalans, playing 75 games and being named in the 2014/15 La Liga Team of the Season.
+Bravo moved to Barcelona in 2014, where he won eight different titles in just two years with the Catalans, playing 75 games and being named in the 2014/15 La Liga Team of the Season.